ryanstewart1996/Pypeline/README.md

 # Pypeline
-Pipeline outflow analysis tool and fluid mechanics library This measure the number of barrels of fluid that could potentially be spilled at different points along a pipeline.
+Pipeline outflow analysis tool and fluid mechanics library This collections of python scripts measures the number of barrels of fluid that could potentially be spilled at different points along a pipeline.

 To calculate the potential spill at a location along the pipe,